NKTgBase/NKTgBase/README.md

 ---

-### 🌌 NKTgUniversal API
+### 🌌 NKTgUniversa API

-- **The NKTgUniversal API** is formally established as the **Universal Dynamics Ecosystem** — covering multiple fields, cross-platform, and cross-disciplinary, aimed at modeling variable inertia, dynamic mass interactions, and systemic motion across various domains, applied in the following areas:
+- **The NKTgUniversa API** is formally established as the **Universal Dynamics Ecosystem** — covering multiple fields, cross-platform, and cross-disciplinary, aimed at modeling variable inertia, dynamic mass interactions, and systemic motion across various domains, applied in the following areas:

   - Planetary dynamics

   - Orbit navigation motion

   - Robotics & control systems

   - State-reflective AI

   - Physics simulation

 This framework can reflect any system with state, velocity, and mass variation — so it is not only mathematically correct but also practically applicable in real-world engineering.